caesarcai/AccAltProj_for_RPCA/README.md

 The file *get_mu_kappa.m* yields the properties of true $L$, this is used for parameters turning propose only.
 In reality, the user needs to estimate these properties if wishes to use custom $\mu$ and $\beta$.

 ## Reference
 [1] HanQin Cai, Jian-Feng Cai, and Ke Wei.
-Accelerated alternating projections for robust principal component analysis. *Journal of Machine Learning Research*, accepted with minor revision.
+Accelerated alternating projections for robust principal component analysis. *Journal of Machine Learning Research* 20, no. 20 (2019): 1-33.

 [2] Praneeth Netrapalli, UN Niranjan, Sujay Sanghavi, Animashree Anandkumar, and Prateek Jain.
-Non-convex robust PCA. *In Advances in Neural Information Processing Systems*, pages 1107–1115, 2014.
+Non-convex robust PCA. *In Advances in Neural Information Processing Systems*, pp. 1107–1115, 2014.

 [3] Xinyang Yi, Dohyung Park, Yudong Chen, and Constantine Caramanis.
-Fast algorithms for robust PCA via gradient descent. *In Advances in Neural Information Processing Systems*, pages 4152–4160, 2016.
+Fast algorithms for robust PCA via gradient descent. *In Advances in Neural Information Processing Systems*, pp. 4152–4160, 2016.